NDIS, BRI and You

 Can I access the NDIS?

 To become an NDIS participant, a person must:

 - Have a permanent disability that significantly affects their ability to take part in every day activities

 - Be aged less than 65 when they first enter the NDIS

 - Be an Australian citizen or hold a permanent visa or a Protected Special Category visa

 - Live in Australia where the NDIS is available.

-The NDIS is being introduced progressively around Australia from 1 July, 2016.
+The NDIS has been introduced progressively around Australia since 1 July, 2013.